Train for Dirty Kanza with training advice and plan recommendations from Head Coach Chad.

 In terms of fitness, you can do all your training indoors and go out and have the fitness you need to finish Dirty Kanza.
 In terms of course familiarity and preparing your body to deal with the fatigue that mounts over the course of extremely long hours on the bike, however, a few outdoor training rides is recommended.
 The Dirty Kanza course isn’t particularly technical, but there are plenty of downhill into turns and some occasional steep pitches.
 Outdoor training rides will develop those essential skills and handling experience you don’t get indoors.

-To train for Dirty Kanza, Coach Chad recommends the Sweet Spot Base I and II, Sustained Power Build and Full Century training plans.
+To train for Dirty Kanza, Coach Chad recommends the Sweet Spot Base I and II, Sustained Power Build and Century training plans.
 If you have less than the recommended 28 weeks to train and you’re lacking fitness, start with Sweet Spot Base I and work your way through as much of the suggested training plan as you can before the event.

 Share this Post